 Who can take part

-- a UK-based business of any size including not-for-profit organisations such as social enterprises, charities and some public sector organisations.
+- a UK-based business of any size.
+This includes not-for-profit organisations such as social enterprises, charities and some public sector organisations.
 Within KTP these partners are always referred to as ‘the business’

 KTP for businesses

-Taking part in a KTP can help you to develop your business, by helping solve a challenge your business is facing.
+Taking part in a KTP can benefit your business by helping solve a specific challenge that your business is facing.
 You can get access to academic expertise and resources that you don’t have in-house.